 - Check All products if you want to export more than 1000 products at once (but don’t do this, you don’t want this)

-- (Optional) Select an existing setting preset to use
+- Select a settings preset to use

 - Specify which languages and fields to include

 Field settings will be respected so that fields which are not allowed to differ from the main product cannot be edited for variants or languages, and so on.
 Each language version will be exported with language specific system names if available (Name > Navn).